Lockdowns and Collateral Damage

 What are the physical health impacts of lockdowns?

-There are many physical harms from lockdowns.
+There are many physical health harms from lockdowns.
 Medical care visits have plummeted, with people avoiding needed medical care.
 This includes lower childhood vaccination rates, less cancer screening, skipped cancer treatments, fewer preventive cardiovascular disease visits, just to name a few.
-Many of the consequences of these missed visits will not show up in the mortality statistics for this year, but is something that we will have to live with over a long period of time.
+Many of the consequences of these missed visits will not show up in the mortality statistics for this year, but is something that we will have to live – and die – with for a long time.

 What are the mental health impacts of lockdowns?